nktkarnany/f1tracklive/README.md

 # Summary

-This is an attempt to render F1 race track by fetching the latest race data from [OpenF1 Api](https://openf1.org/) (Open Source Project) and the track is rendered using data from this (repo)[https://github.com/bacinger/f1-circuits].
+This is an attempt to render F1 race track by fetching the latest race data from [OpenF1 Api](https://openf1.org/) (Open Source Project) and the track is rendered using GeoJSON track data from this repo [F1 Circuits](https://github.com/bacinger/f1-circuits).

 ## Architecture Overview

-A clean architecture approach on the FE.
+A domain driven approach on the FE.
 Using Nuxt 3 infrastructure, Pinia Store and Axios Http Library.

 ## Wireframe